jdoleary/Spellmasons/docs/TasksCurrent.md

 - Bug: Bounds has too many inverted polys with the same points seed: 0.14580517839212104,
     - try deduping before sending in hostGiveClientGameStateForInitialLoad
     - so does (pathingLineSegment)
-- Bug: 2nd client doesn't get underworld unless they both get to the character select screen at the same time.
 - Bug: It went to player 3 again when there was only 2 of us
 - Make first trailer
     - Add it to homepage